Fluz is a legit cash-back app with a clean user interface and two key aspects that help it stand out from the crowd.

 - The cash-back you earn is credited to your account instantly.

-- After making your first withdrawal of $26, future withdrawals have no minimum.
+- After making your first withdrawal of $15, future withdrawal minimums are only $1.

 - You have to go through the in-app payment process for every purchase.